Deploy projects to Azure App Services

 The following diagram demonstrates how the components fit together:

 Optionally, you can configure additional components, like Azure search and Azure CDN, Azure Monitor, to take care of content indexing, search and live site performance.
 Solutions from other vendors can be used as well.

 Deploying your Sitefinity website to Azure App Service provides the following benefits:

 - High availability

 The App Service multi-region architecture can provide higher availability than deploying to a single region.
-If a regional outage affects the primary region, you can fail over to the secondary region.
-Azure automatically takes care of high availability and provides a 99.95% SLA.
+If a regional outage affects the primary region, you can configure Azure to fail over to the secondary region.
+This way Azure automatically takes care of high availability and provides a 99.95% SLA.
 Deployment slots and pipelines enable developers to build a CI/CD pipeline where changes to your Sitefinity website are first deployed to a staging environment and tested there before swapping to production.

 - Cost management

 You can benefit from Azure’s pay-as-you-go pricing model, which is very effective especially for small and medium enterprises, since you pay only for the services that are active in your Azure account.
 App Service also has built-in load balancers that help save infrastructure costs.

 In addition to the security mechanisms provided by the Sitefinity Web security module, Azure App Service also provides Infrastructure and platform security.
 App service also comes with layered security like multi-factor authentication and is ISO and PCI compliant.

 - Easy integration with Visual Studio